 - The reaction in which a compound decomposes due to heating is known as a thermal decomposition reaction.

 - A chemical reaction in which a more reactive element displaces a less reactive element from its aqueous salt solution.

 - It takes the form X + YZ → XZ + Y

-- It is also called as substitution reaction.
+- It is also called a substitution reaction

 - Example of displacement reaction: Zn + CuSO4 → ZnSO4 + Cu

-- A chemical reaction in which ions gets exchanged between two reactants which forms a new compound is called as double displacement reaction.
+- A chemical reaction in which ions get exchanged between two reactants which form a new compound is called a double displacement reaction.

 - It takes the form of XY + ZA → XZ + YA

-- It is also called as metathesis reaction.
+- It is also called a metathesis reaction

 - Example of double displacement reaction: